Skip to Content

 RPM jumps can be a warning sign of a problem with your truck’s engine.
 It can also cause the engine’s check engine light to illuminate.
 In either case, you’ll need to take your vehicle to a mechanic to get it repaired.
 However, there are some things you can do yourself to keep your RPMs from hopping.

-READ ALSO: How to Pronounce Truck?
+READ ALSO: How to Make a Truck Bed Divider?

 Changing your spark plugs is a quick and easy way to fix the problem.
 A dirty or worn spark plug could be the culprit.
 This means that the engine is not delivering enough power to the rest of the car.
 In this case, you should take the vehicle to a mechanic as soon as possible.